 The 8th Street Creek side inlet will divert additional flows coming into creek downstream of the Waterloo Park and collect trash and debris.

-Tunnel Outlet – In progress
+Tunnel Outlet – Completed

 The tunnel outlet facility is where the tunnel water discharges into Lady Bird Lake.